 I am qualified in Anatomy, Physiology and Holistic Massage, Indian Head Massage, Sports, Pregnancy and Postnatal massage and Massage for Labour.
 I have also attended Reflexology, Aromatherapy and No-Hands Massage courses so my treatments have evolved over the years to include many aspects of these disciplines, using reflexology points, aromatherapy oils and deep tissue techniques where appropriate.

-I trained with the wonderful and inspirational Suzanne Yates who runs Well Mother, www.wellmother.org based in Bristol but Suzanne teaches all over the world and is a renowned maternity bodywork tutor.
-I had the pleasure of training with Suzanne for pregnancy, postnatal and massage for labour, this also qualified me to begin my career as a birth doula.
+I trained in pregnancy, labour and postnatal massage with the wonderful and inspirational Suzanne Yates who runs Well Mother www.wellmother.org.
+Suzanne teaches all over the world and is a renowned maternity bodywork tutor.

-Blending Shiatsu techniques with Swedish massage, these treatments are specially designed to support you through the physical and emotional demands of pregnancy, birth and the postnatal period.
-Relaxing and restorative, it is also an excellent treatment for encouraging labour to start and for post-natal recovery.
+Blending Shiatsu techniques with Swedish massage, my treatments are specially designed to support you through the physical and emotional demands of pregnancy, birth and the postnatal period.
+Relaxing and restorative, it can be an excellent treatment for encouraging labour to start and for post-natal recovery.
 Meridians and shiatsu points are gently worked with thumbs or palms to relax and rebalance the mind and body and to help alleviate certain pregnancy related symptoms.

 All pregnant women can expect to experience some discomfort and muscular tension during their pregnancy as their bodies change and adapt to their growing baby.
 Pregnancy massage treatments can often relieve many of the common side effects of pregnancy, whether you suffer from backache, nausea, headaches, oedema or other pregnancy related problems.
 Massage increases your feeling of well being by treating you physically and emotionally.
 It helps to prepare the body for childbirth by releasing excess tension prior to the onset of labour and specific acupressure points can help to prepare the body for labour.
 Some areas in later pregnancy may need deep tissue massage, this can help to free trapped nerves, oxygenate poorly circulated areas and allows the spine and joints to relax into alignment.
 With the release of muscular tension there is a calming of the mind, which can lead to a deep state of relaxation.